Find the Catalog Table of Contents here.

 Assistive Technology (A.T.) is any device, piece of equipment or product that makes it easier for someone with a disability or a limitation to live more independently and safely, work at a job, learn in school, get about their community or pursue play and leisure.

-Age-Friendly Georgetown will conduct a demonstration meeting when pandemic conditions allow.
+Age-Friendly Georgetown will conduct a demonstration meetings and display sample tools at local events when pandemic conditions allow.
 Until then, these are some resources to provide information.

 Assistive Technology for Living Independently: Click